Bharat Mobility Global Expo: 14th Auto Expo 2018

 However, the joint inauguration of Auto Expo 2018 was held on 8 February.

 Major Contributors

 Among the major contributors to the EV segment, Tata is expected to launch two new electric cars, namely Tiago EV and Tigor EV.
 In addition to EVs, manufacturers like Tata Motors, Maruti Suzuki, Mahindra, BMW, Hyundai, etc. are expected to showcase their products.

 Two Wheelers

 In the two-wheelers segment, Hero MotoCorp is expected to offer a wide range of electric scooters, along with some new non-electric bikes.
-One can see the major two-wheeler manufacturers like BMW, Honda, TVS, Kawasaki, Suzuki and UM Motorcycles to showcase their new products in series.
+One can see major two-wheeler manufacturers like BMW, Honda, TVS, Kawasaki, Suzuki and UM Motorcycles to showcase the new products in their series.

 Concept Cars

 Maruti Suzuki has already announced the e-survivor and Future-S concepts to be showcased at Auto Expo 2018.
 Other concepts on display will be Trezor Concept and Concept EQ from Renault.

 Driverless technology

 Hi Tech Robotic Systems launched AI based driver state monitoring system technology called Novus Aware in partnership with Daimler India Commercial Vehicles (DICV) for their Bharat Benz Truck.